-A classical example of the Tudor period, the three-bedroom, 2000 sq. ft. house sits on a full acre on Briar Lane, a sleepy, wooded road that harks back to a time when the area was primarily for leisure time activity for the well-to-do from the city.
+A classical example of the Tudor period, the four-bedroom, 2000 sq. ft. house sits on a full acre on Briar Lane, a sleepy, wooded road that harks back to a time when the area was primarily for leisure time activity for the well-to-do from the city.

 This is a unique home set apart from it’s cousins in Scarsdale as it has ample privacy and sprawling outdoor patio space.
 A special prospect of this particular property is that it has an adjacent one-acre buildable lot that is zoned two-family, which is rare for upper Westchester.